USCbiostats/BinaryDosage/README.md

 data (e.g. PLINK, EPACTS), fewer are available for Genomewide Gene x Environment Interaction Scan (GWIS).
-Furthermore, data management tasks such as parsing, subsetting, and merging, while manageable in smaller studies, quickly become unyieldy and prohibitively slow with very large samples sizes.
-We aim to address these limitations by converting imputation outputs into a binary data format, BDose (Binary Dosage).
+Furthermore, data management tasks such as parsing, subsetting, and merging, while manageable in smaller studies, quickly become unwieldy and prohibitively slow with very large samples sizes.
+We aim to address these limitations by converting imputation outputs into a binary dosage file.
 The benefits of a binary format are two fold - decreased hard drive storage requirements (compared to a VCF file), and speed of parsing/analyses.
-The BinaryDosage package contains functions to convert VCF and Impute2 formatted files into BDose format, along with functions to merge samples.
+The BinaryDosage package contains functions to convert VCF and Impute2 formatted files into binary dosage files, along with functions to merge samples.

 For GWAS/GWIS analysis of BinaryDosage files, please refer to the